tijaska/sossms/index.md

 current location.
 This is included on the message that their app sends, with the other data entered by the stranded driver, as a URL that when clicked by the recipient will open the target PWA if it is installed, or default to opening a web page that delivers the same function if the PWA is not installed.
 Either way, the recipient gets to see the info entered by the stranded driver, and can display a map showing their location.
-The rescue driver can request turn by turn navigational guidance to the stranded driver, if the maps of the park in question are accurate.</p>
+The rescue driver can request turn by turn navigational guidance to the stranded driver, if the maps of the reserve in question are accurate.</p>

 <p>Google street view maps does a great job of identifying streets in towns and cities, but not so much dirt tracks in nature reserves.